freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/running-vpe.md

 ---
 # Running VPE

-Now we can get begin with some simple game play.
+Now we can begin with some simple game play.
 Open [Visual Pinball](https://github.com/vpinball/vpinball), create a new "blank" table, and save it somewhere.
 In Unity, go to *Visual Pinball -> Import VPX* and choose the `.vpx` file you've just created.

 You should now see Visual Pinball's blank table in the Editor's scene view: